Admission & Application

 - Check that your documents are clearly legible

-- Include all relevant information to your application.
+- Include all relevant information in your application.
 If there is a personal situation we should know about, add an explanation to one of your documents or in the other information section.

 The evaluation starts with checking the documents you have submitted in your application.
 This is called pre-screening.
-Within approximately two weeks of submitting your application you will receive an update regarding the documents.
+Within approximately three weeks of submitting your application you will receive an update regarding the documents.
 If vital information is missing from the application, the evaluation will not continue until you have submitted additional documents.
 The additional documents must be submitted by 31 January.
+Keep in mind that as the application deadline approaches we receive an increasing number of applications and it may therefore take longer to be notified about the status of your application.

 After all submitted applications have been evaluated, each applicant will be given a rank number which is determined by three factors: